rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 >Example:
 ><CITE>printed by John Macock and Francis Tyton, printers to the House of Lords</CITE>

-<a name="5.32.3.3">5.32.3.3</a> *Optionally*, omit addresses and insignificant information in the middle or at the end of the place of manufacture, unless the information aids in identifying or dating the resource or is deemed important to the cataloging agency (e.g., for the purpose of capturing book trade data).
+<a name="5.32.3.3">5.32.3.3</a> *Optionally*, omit addresses and insignificant information appearing with the manufacturer’s name, unless the information aids in identifying or dating the manifestation or is deemed important to the cataloging agency (e.g., for the purpose of capturing book trade data).
 If omitting addresses, use the mark of omission.

 >Example:
 ><CITE>Printed by William Clowes and Sons, Limited ...</CITE>
->(*Comment*: full manufacturer’s name reads: printed by William Clowes and Sons, Limited, Stamford Street and Charing Cross.)
+>(*Comment*: Full manufacturer’s name reads: printed by William Clowes and Sons, Limited, Stamford Street and Charing Cross.)

 ## 5.32.31 Names of manufacturers containing grammatically inseparable place names or dates